turbot/steampipe-mod-kubernetes-insights/dashboards/deployment/docs/deployment_report_ha.md

 This report answers the following questions:

-- Are my Deployments have high availability?
+- Do my Deployments have high availability?
-- What are the various replicas status?
+- What is the status of various replicas?